'DOOM' composer claims he was "humiliated" by studio director's "lies"

-Doom Eternal composer Mike Gordon has claimed he was “humiliated” by studio director Marty Stratton’s “lies”.
+Doom Eternal composer Mick Gordon has claimed he was “humiliated” by studio director Marty Stratton’s “lies”.

 Back in 2020, Stratton took to Reddit to share an open letter about the release of the Doom Eternal soundtrack and lead audio designer Chad Mossholder’s involvement with it.
 According to Stratton, Gordon was unable to meet numerous deadlines and Mossholder stepped in to “take all of the music as Mick had delivered for the game, edit the pieces together into tracks, and arrange those tracks into a comprehensive OST.”